orchidhq/Orchid/README.md

 This repository is comprised of many individual projects, which are all listed above.
 You can build and run any project with Gradle from the project root, such as `gradle :OrchidCore:assemble` or `gradle :plugins:OrchidServer:assemble`, or you may navigate to a particular project's subdirectory to run the Gradle commands directly.
+When contributing code, please indent using 4 spaces and keep braces on the same lines.

 ## Contact